Last updated: 9th Sept 2025

 But what if you don’t work in these departments? 🤨

-Well, not only does employee advocacy help you reach your career goals, but you’ll be helping out your colleagues who do work in sales, marketing, recruitment or HR.
+Well, not only does employee advocacy help you reach your career goals, but you’ll also be supporting your colleagues in sales, marketing, recruitment, or HR.

 What do we want from our jobs?